nhindman/Arrived/README.md

 * Return user information about the authorized Uber user [(code)](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L63)
 * Make Ride Requests on behalf of an Uber user [(code)](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L220)

-In addition, Arrived tracks the status of a ride request in order to deliver timely texts to users.
+In addition, Arrived tracks the status of a Ride Request in order to deliver timely texts to users.
 To do so, Arrived specifies a webhook URL that receives POST requests from Uber about changes in the status of a ride [(code)](https://github.com/nhindman/Arrived/blob/master/server/twillo.js#L113):

 ```javascript
 .post(function(){